evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 Evidently has ready-made `metric_presets` that group relevant metrics together in a single Report.
 You can use them as templates to evaluate a specific aspect of the data or model performance.

-You need to create a `report` object and specify the preset to generate.
+You need to create a `Report` object and specify the preset to generate.
 You should also point to the current dataset and reference dataset (if available).

 If nothing else is specified, the reports will run with the default parameters.